 Experienced Rochester Gender Identity Discrimination Lawyer Protecting The Rights of LGBTQ Employees In New York

 Bringing the hallucinations of lesser courts and the general public into clarity within the realm of justice has always been the portfolio of the Supreme Court for eons.
 In furtherance of this mandate, the Supreme Court swung the pendulum of justice with its judgment in a landmark 6-3 ruling dated 15th of June, 2020.
-Keep reading to learn more, and if you’ve been a victim of gender identity discrimination in the workplace, contact us today to arrange a free consultation with Rochester employment attorney Michelle Cimino.
+Keep reading to learn more, and if you’ve been a victim of gender identity discrimination in the workplace, contact us today to arrange a confidential consultation with Rochester employment attorney Michelle Cimino.

 The ruling of the apex court, in this case, reflected the climate of public opinion as well as a competent assessment of both sides of the ideological divide when considering a case of gender identity discrimination.
 In this ruling, the justices held that the job security of gay and transgender people are protected under Title VII of the civil rights act of 1964, this provision expressly prohibits discriminatory behavior of employers against employees based on color religion, national origin, race, as well as sex.

 The supreme court pronouncement, entailing two gay right cases from Georgia and New York (Bostock v.
 Clayton County, Ga., No. 17-1618, and Altitude Express Inc. v.
 Zarda, No. 17-1623.) and another case involving a transgender from Michigan, pronounced the employee protection of LGBT individuals valid and operational under Federal law.

 The rationale for this decision relied on the definition of “sex,” as stipulated under “Title VII.”
 The court agreed with the plaintiff’s arguments that acts of discrimination against gay and transgender workers were solely on grounds of their sex.